Frequently Asked Questions

 Is there a way to use this to communicate with parents?

 Absolutely.
 You can create a separate group for the parents where you can send alerts to them and keep them up-to-date with the trip details.
 This way they can receive group alerts to let them know that you’ve arrived safely or you're stuck in traffic so pick-up will be an hour later.
 You can also share with them a basic overview of the trip so they can see what their child is up to.
-We are working on extending this feature more and the premium version will have photo sharing abilities, plus a way to decide how much communication you want from parents on the trip.

 How can students contact me without having my phone number?